 Homemade chocolate ganache is a very simple 3 ingredient recipe with endless uses.
 For the best tasting ganache, I recommend using semi-sweet chocolate, but you can also try milk or dark chocolate for a different flavor.

 I put chocolate ganache on pretty much every dessert I made.

-Do you know what it is?
-It’s a rich, creamy chocolate layer that I use to top cheesecake (hides the cracks), cakes (it’s tastier than frosting), cookies (because, why not?), tarts, and your fingers.
+Do you know what ganache (guh-nosh) is?
+It’s a rich, creamy melted chocolate that you can pour on top of cheesecake (hides the cracks), cakes (it’s tastier than frosting), cookies (because, why not?), tarts, and your fingers.
 It’s smooth when it’s warm, pours for a nice drizzle effect, but when it cools, it gets crispy if thin and hard when it’s thick.

 Ganache is amazingly easy, too, so I whip it up every time I put baked goods in the oven.